11/6/2024

 speaker

 Awesome.
 Thanks, guys.
-Just a quick one.
-But I think you guys said there was 60% growth in 100 plus deals for Service Hub customers, which is pretty interesting.
-But can you maybe just unpack how much of that is driven by larger lands or cross-selling to those larger customers versus perhaps a little bit of better sheet expansion or stabilization in Service Hub?
+Just a quick one, but I think you guys said there was 60% growth in 100-plus deals for Service Hub customers, which is pretty interesting.
+But can you maybe just unpack how much of that is driven by larger lands or cross-selling some of those larger customers versus perhaps a little bit of better sheet expansion or stabilization in Service Hub?
 Thanks.

 speaker